Beets and Burrata

 - 1 cup fresh microgreens or watercress

-Pairing notes: The eathiness of the beets compliments the Bing cherry notes and the richness of the burrata elongates the finish of the pinot and the light citrus dressing highlights the bright red fruit in the Pinot.
+Tasting notes: The eathiness of the beets compliments the Bing cherry notes and the richness of the burrata elongates the finish of the pinot and the light citrus dressing highlights the bright red fruit in the Pinot.

-Serena's tip: We used much less dressing so as not to overpower the delicate flavors in the Pinot.
+Serena's tips: We used much less dressing so as not to overpower the delicate flavors in the Pinot.

 Photo courtesy of Chowgirls Killer Party Food.